 - Develop guidelines for patient treatment and/or special needs for each phase of the dental appointment with a particular emphasis on effects of medications.

-- Collecting patient histories and clinical patient assessment
+- Teaching strategies and evaluation of patient assessment

 - Recognize the importance of each component of the health history and a thorough patient examination to the acquisition of an accurate health database.